-It was not clear in the documentation whether the site handled any radioactive material in 1949-1950.
+It was not clear in the documentation whether the site handled any radioactive material in the 1949-1950 timeframe.
 All the work at that time appeared to be with aluminum and various alloys.

 The work in 1956-1959 seemed to be experimental in basis and was not performed on a production scale.
 All testing operations were accompanied by ANL personnel, and decontamination and surveying of the machinery was conducted after each test.